 Mujumdar said it was important for parents of students to be educated on the topic.
-She recalls her son being called a slur in fifth grade, and microaggressions she experienced herself from other adults.
+She recalls her son being called a slur in 5th grade and microaggressions she experienced herself from other adults.

 Diversity in curriculum

-Donham, who has students in seventh and tenth grade, said it is important for these kinds of conversations to take place.
+Donham, who has students in 7th and 10th grade, said it is important for these kinds of conversations to take place.

 “A college professor can have students saying ‘why has no one told us this before?’”
 Donham said.
 She also noted that some families, primarily non-white families, include the topics of implicit bias and microaggressions in their dialogue since their children were young, whether these kinds of educational resources are available or not.